vives-project-xp/Taxi/README.md

 <p>- Serial import in Python (commands): conda create --name helloworld ,
 conda activate helloworld ,
 conda env list (om alle environments te zien)</p>

+<h1>How do we send code to the motor?</h1>
+We use a gshield v5b as a motor driver (it has 3 drivers, we used Y).
+With GRBL this Gshield can communicate with an Arduino Uno which is attatched to it.
+With serial data input from TX to RX we can send our code to make the motor run to the Arduino, using GCODE.
+Below this you see a code snippet from our code in Python.

 <h1>Example usage</h1>